Sedat Peker: Whistle-blower

 In May 2021, during the COVID-19 pandemic in Turkey, he started a confession video series on YouTube announcing one video each Sunday about the deep state in Turkey.
 He accused Tolga Ağar, son of former interior minister Mehmet Ağar, of raping and murdering Kazakh student Yeldana Kaharman.
 In addition, he alleged Mehmet Ağar's role in the killing of Kutlu Adalı, and alleged Ağar's involvement, along with former Prime Minister Binali Yıldırım's son Erkam, in an international drug trafficking scheme.
 He later accused SADAT, founded by retired Brigadier General and former presidential advisor Adnan Tanrıverdi, of being involved in the arms shipment to Al-Nusra Front during the Syrian Civil War.

 On December 12, 2021, 140journos released a documentary on YouTube featuring him and some prominent journalists and political figures like former Deputy Prime Minister Bülent Arınç of Turkey.
 The documentary touched on the impact of the deep state in Turkey on the political and judicial system and how Sedat Peker's involvement with the government scandals started.
 He also accuses the Minister of the interior, Süleyman Soylu, of having betrayed him after having protected him.

+Late 2021 - present

+Since late 2021, Peker has remained largely based in the UAE and has not resumed the political video campaign that made him a prominent figure in Turkish public life, following his 2021 allegations against senior officials.
+Turkish authorities have continued to seek his extradition and he remains subjected to related legal proceedings.
+During 2025 and 2026, Peker gradually reemerged in public life, primarily through charitable donations and support of high profile causes rather than further political allegations.
+In December 2025, he broke approximately four years of public silence with an audio message concerning aid for animal shelters, and in January 2026 he was reported to have made substantial donations to people in need.
+On August 28, 2026, he posted on social media that he would "return" to purchase a building after "doors had been closed in his face", a statement that prompted renewed speculation about a possible return to Turkey.
+However, the message specified no date or concrete plan, and there is no confirmed indication that his legal situation had changed.